Kashmiris asked to defy Modi’s lockdown

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-HELD SRINAGAR: Kashmiri leaders in the Indian Held Kashmir (IHK) have urged people to defy a ban and join a mass march after the Friday prayers this week, the first such call since the Indian government revoked the region’s autonomy, stirring anger in the region and beyond.
+SRINAGAR/ISLAMABAD: Kashmiri leaders in Indian Held Kashmir (IHK) have urged people to defy a ban and join a mass march after Friday prayers this week, the first such call since the Indian government revoked the region’s autonomy, stirring anger in the region and beyond.

 In IHK, hundreds of political leaders and activists, many of them seeking Kashmir’s secession from India, have been incarcerated and the appeal to the public came through posters that appeared overnight in Srinagar.
 “Every person, young and old, men and women, should march after Friday prayers,” the Joint Resistance Leadership, which represents all major separatist groups, said on one poster.

-On Wednesday, a gunbattle between security forces and militants erupted in Baramulla in northern Kashmir in which a policeman and a militant were killed, police said.
+On Wednesday, a gun battle between security forces and militants erupted in Baramulla in northern Kashmir in which a policeman and a rebel were killed, police said.
 It was the first clash since the new measures were announced.

 In the Soura part of Srinagar, where protests have flared, some residents said that they would try to join the protests.
 “We will try, people will try to go,” said one middle-aged man said, who declined to be identified, after reading a poster pasted at a crossroads near the area’s main mosque.
 “But we don’t know if they will let us,” he said.